mlaparie/phidget-tools/README.md

 	sudo make install
 	```

-  * A backup version of `libphidget22.tar.gz` is provided in this repository in case the original source becomes obsolete in the future.
+  * A backup version of `libphidget22.tar.gz` is provided in the `libs/` folder of this repository in case the original source becomes unavalable in the future.
+- `python3`
 - `Phidget22` Python library: `pip3 install Phidget22`

 #### `phidget-plot`